- What is decommissioning?

 - Decommissioning checklist

 Many NSW public offices have accumulated large amounts of data in legacy systems.
 Many of these systems were not designed with a long term view of the value of the data they generate and contain, which are often key business records and information.
 Along with high value records and information, many systems contain data that is either trivial, duplicated or no longer required.
-Detailed reviews across the Victorian and Queensland public sectors demonstrate the potential scale of the problem.
+Detailed reviews across other jurisdictions like Victoria and Queensland public sectors, demonstrate the potential scale of the problem.
 It is likely that there are similarities to these other environments in the NSW public sector.

 The Standard on Records Management provides a framework of requirements for managing NSW public offices’ records and information.
 When conducting a decommissioning project, public offices can demonstrate compliance with these requirements by: